 The process described in this document offers efficiency and a high level of communication.
-It places significant responsibility upon the Office of the Bishop, emphasizing the role of the Bishop as pastor to the congregations of the Synod, as well as to pastors.
+It places significant responsibility upon the Office of the Bishop, emphasizing the role of the Bishop as pastor to the congregations of the Synod.

 Consistent with the faith and practice of this Church, every ordained minister shall preach the Word, administer the sacraments, conduct public worship, provide pastoral care, and speak publicly to the world in solidarity with the poor and oppressed, calling for justice and proclaiming God's love for the world.